zopefoundation/Zope/docs/zopebook/ZopeArchitecture.rst

 -------

 Zope comes with a built-in web server that serves content to you and your users.
-This web server also serves Zope content via FTP, WebDAV, and XML-RPC (a remote procedure call facility).
+This web server also serves Zope content via WebDAV and XML-RPC (a remote procedure call facility).

 Web Server